Automating Regression Testing with Cypress and GitHub Actions

 Integrating with GitHub Actions

-Create a workflow file under .github/workflows/cypress-regression.yml
+Create a workflow file under .github/workflows/cypress-regression.yml:

 name: Regression Tests